coimbrastudios/framework/Documentation~/RoslynAnalyzers.md

-﻿# Coimbra Framework
+﻿# Coimbra Framework: Roslyn Analyzers

 Some analyzers are provided to guide how to use this framework correctly.

-The analyzers are divided according to the assembly they belong to.
+The analyzers are divided according to the assembly they belong to:

 | IDs       | Assemblies                    |
 |-----------|-------------------------------|